peer-open-source/xara-docs/source/user/manual/model/beamIntegrations/Radau.rst

-.. include:: sub.txt

 Radau
 ^^^^^

-To create a Gauss-Radau beamIntegration object.
 Gauss-Radau integration is not common in force-based elements because it places an integration point at only one end of the element; however, it forms the basis for optimal plastic hinge integration methods.

 Places ``N`` Gauss-Radau integration points along the element with a point constrained to be at ndI.
 The location and weight of each integration point are tabulated in references on numerical analysis.
 The force-deformation response at each integration point is defined by the section.
-The order of accuracy for Gauss-Radau integration is 2N-2.
+The order of accuracy for Gauss-Radau integration is :math:`2N-2`.

-.. function:: beamIntegration 'Radau' tag secTag N
+.. function:: beamIntegration "Radau" tag secTag N

 .. csv-table::
    :header: "Argument", "Type", "Description"